ArmoryCup/ucd-csci2312-pa2/README.md

   <h6> friend bool operator>(const Point &, const Point &);
 	<p>Compares the values of two point's dimensions.
 Returns true if the values of the first point dimenstion 	is greater than the values of the other point dimention.</p>
  <h6> friend bool operator<=(const Point &, const Point &);
 	<p>Compares the values of two point's dimensions.
-Returns true if the values of the first point dimenstion 	is less or equal than the values of the other point dimention.</p>
+Returns true if the values of the first point 			dimenstion</p>
+	<p>is less or equal than the values of the other point dimention.</p>
- <h6> friend bool operator>=(const Point &, const Point &);
+ <h6> friend bool operator>=(const Point &, const Point &);</h6>
 	<p>Compares the values of two point's dimensions.
-Returns true if the values of the first point dimenstion 	is greater or equal than the values of the other point dimention.</p>
+Returns true if the values of the first point dimenstion</p>
+	<p>is greater or equal than the values of the other point dimention.</p>

         // Friends
  <h6> friend Point &operator+=(Point &, const Point &);</h6>
-	 <p>Adds the values of a point's dimension on the right of the operator to the values of a point's 			dimension on the left of the operator and stores the result  on the left of the operator.</p>
+	 <p>Adds the values of a point's dimension on the right of the operator to the values of a point's</p>			<p>dimension on the left of the operator and stores the result  on the left of the operator.</p>
  <h6> friend Point &operator-=(Point &, const Point &);</h6>
  	<p>Substracts the values of a point's dimension on the right of the operator to the values of a point's 		dimension on the left of the operator and stores the result on the left of the operator.</p>
  <h6> friend const Point operator+(const Point &, const Point &);</h6>